Shotanatoptio/text2sql/README.md

 ## Introduction

-Have you ever found yourself struggling to write complex SQL queries for your marketing database?
-Look no further!
 This Text to SQL application simplifies the process by allowing you to express your queries in plain English.
 It leverages the power of OpenAI's gpt-3.5-turbo model, with a window size of 4,096 tokens, and LangChain.ai to accurately interpret your natural language queries.

 ## Database Structure